 So if you are looking for a solid all around treadmill for your home, with incline, decline, lots of workouts, tracking, touch screen, internet...the Pro 9000 is a great choice, especially if you can find it on sale for under $1,800.

-You can save a couple hundred with the Pro 2000, but you lose some power and it has a lower max user weight capacity than the others.
-The Pro 9000 is a bit pricey and probably not worth the jump in our opinion, as all you are really getting there is a larger touch screen.
+You can save a couple hundred with the Pro 2000, but you lose some power and it has a smaller touch screen.

-If you are on a strict budget, take a look at the Performance Series.
+If you are on a strict budget, take a look at the City or Performance Series.
 Although they lack the power and upgrades of the Pro Series, you still get incline, built in workouts, iFit Coach training and other features.

 So the ProForm 400i, 600i, 800i and City L6 will be your choices here, all under $1,000.

 They do offer a couple of other choices on the site from time to time, including the Pro 1000, the Sport 7.5, the CoachLink T9.0 and the 505 CST, but you are best off with one of the models from either the Pro, Carbon or City Series.

 Although the company is well known for their entry level, light to moderate use treadmills, their recently introduced Pro Series has really gained in popularity.